Qeteshpony/checkmk-certcheck/README.md

 This will create one service per symlink, showing the state of all certificates under the listed domains, switching to WARN when any certificates are valid for less than a week and to critical if any are valid less than a day.

+You can exclude single certificates from the check by creating a file named "certexclude.txt" in the same location as the link and list all excluded certs, one per line.